OHI-Science/OHI-website/content/global-scores/data-download.md

 We do not provide unaltered data obtained from other sources; to obtain these data you must go the original data sources we provide in methods documents.

+Every year we improve the Ocean Health Index by incorporating new data, knowledge, and feedback.
+In order to make scores comparable among years, we always recalculate previous year's results using the most recent methods and data.
+In addition to providing scores, we make all code available online on GitHub.

 <!---From http://stackoverflow.com/questions/31753897/2-column-section-in-r-markdown:
 Put in your css file or directly in rmarkdown--->
 <style>